 Focus is fleeting.
 There’s a host of things I could do, new ideas pop up almost hourly like big shiny fun objects of brilliant opportunity.
 But the truth is, these are more distracting than brilliant and if I’m not careful they throw me completely off track of my deadlines and goals.

-The other massively distracting thing I do battle with daily is the obligations I have to a highly engaging 3 year old which ultimately wins when things come right own to it.
+The other massively distracting thing I do battle with daily is the obligations I have to a highly engaging 3-year old which ultimately wins when things come right down to it.
 So, productivity is essential for me to survive and thrive as an entrepreneur.

 I’ve spent inordinate amounts of time reading and researching productivity.
 I’ve taken workshops and implement much of what I’ve learned.
 Today I’m going to share the basics for productivity that really work for me if I commit and follow through.

 Start the night before.

 Before I wrap my day or before going to bed, I make sure I make my todo list for the next day.
 This effectively eliminates having to think and get clear before I attack work the day.
 Plus it allows me to make a plan while things are still fresh.
 Morning has many distractions.
 Just getting my daughter out the door to daycare can take anywhere from 45min to 2.5hrs, so when it’s time to work I benefit from sitting down, opening my task list and diving in.
 No thinking.
 No time wasting.

 Now, this is in some ways is counterintuitive and HARD to resist.
 But I guarantee if you can get something meaningful accomplished with the early part of your work day, it will inspire you to keep killing it.
 Plus, email leads to Facebook, leads to Twitter, leads to Instagram.
 It’s a slippery slope, I know!

 Not checking your accounts is a high leverage habit that you can begin as a practice rather than an absolute and build your focus muscle.
 Schedule time in your calendar for email and social networking so it still gets done, but be efficient about it